Service Detail

 Does this scope require a stand-alone trade team or full project leadership?

 This scope performs best under full project leadership.
-Tilt-wall building programs coordinated from slab strategy through panel erection, enclosure, and interior release.
+Tilt-wall building programs coordinated from slab strategy through panel erection, enclosure, and interior release for San Marcos, Hays County, and I-35 corridor commercial and industrial projects.
 When sitework, shell work, utilities, and support spaces are managed separately, the owner usually absorbs the gaps between them.
 A commercial or industrial general contractor keeps those interfaces on one schedule so design decisions, procurement timing, and field activity stay aligned.

 How do you keep tilt-wall construction aligned with the overall schedule?

 We connect this scope to the full project critical path instead of tracking it as a detached workstream.
 That means permit timing, release packages, procurement exposure, and daily production are reviewed together.
-Owners get faster shell delivery and stronger field predictability because the team plans casting, erection, roofing, and site access as one sequence.
+Owners get faster shell delivery and stronger field predictability because casting, erection, roofing, and site access are planned as one sequence that accounts for San Marcos site conditions, spring weather windows, and the TCEQ and Hays County compliance requirements that govern stormwater and impervious cover on commercial and industrial tilt-wall projects.
 The result is a schedule that is easier to manage because the team can see which owner decisions and trade interfaces actually affect delivery.

 Can this work be phased if the owner needs turnover in stages?